root-project/root/docbook/users-guide/MathLibraries.md

    p3 = v1 + p1;    // p3 is based on the same coordinate system as v1
    p3 = p1 - v1;
    p3 = v1 - p1;
-   v2 = p1 - p2;    // difference between points returns a
+   v2 = p1 - p2;    // difference between points returns a vector v2
-                    // vector v2 based on the
-   //same coordinate system as p1
+                    // based on the same coordinate system as p1
 ```

 Note that the addition between two points is **NOT** possible and the